KJone1/Terraform_lab/gcp/rancher-server/README.md

 # Rancher configuration

- deploy Rancher v2.5.13 server in GCP, with firewall rules and network configuration
+ deploy Rancher v2.5.13 server in GCP, with firewall rules and network configuration.

+## - **Prerequisites**

+- Create a Project.
+- Generate Service Account keys for terraform.
+- Update 'project' variable in `variables.tf` to match your project id.

 ## Inputs